dgaydukov/cert-aws/sa/files/sa.md

 * you can use `aws acm-pca put-policy` cli to add resource policy
 * you can use `aws acm-pca create-permission` to allow only 3 actions `IssueCertificate/GetCertificate/ListPermissions` for principal=`acm.amazonaws.com`, if you want ACM to automatically update certs (cause ACM would need these 3 permissions) that reside in your PCA (only for same account)
 Don't confuse:
-* root CA - best practice suggest to use root CA only to sign subordinate CA & create cert hierarcy (althoug you can also sign end-endity certs)
+* root CA - best practice suggest to use root CA only to sign subordinate CA & create cert hierarchy (although you can also sign end-entity certs)
 * subordinate CA - PCA can have up to 4 level of subordinates under root.
-Use this CA to sign end-entity certs PCA Audit Report:
+Use this CA to sign end-entity certs or other subordinates
+PCA Audit Report:
-* you can create every 30 min audit report & download it from s3 bucket which includes info about all certs, both issued & revoed by your PCA
+* you can create every 30 min audit report & download it from s3 bucket which includes info about all certs, both issued & revoked by your PCA
 * you can use `aws acm-pca create-certificate-authority-audit-report --audit-report-response-format=[JSON,CSV]` (as you see you can choose format between json/csv)
 * both iam user & PCA (`"Principal":{"Service":"acm-pca.amazonaws.com"}`) should have s3 bucket permission to write
 * you can enable bucket encryption if your want report to be encrypted
 * you can use `aws acm-pca get-certificate`, but you need to pass certArn which is returned by `IssueCertificate` command.
-But except cert creation, there is no way to get arn of all current certs (there is no such command as `list-certificates`)
+But except cert creation, there is no way to get arn of all current certs (there is no such command as `list-certificates` for PCA)
 But in acm you can get all currently issued public certs using `aws acm list-certificates`, so it's done intentionally, when using PCA - use audit report to list all certs.
 PCA validity period:
 * you should set validity period for PCA hierarchy `sa/files/images/acm-pca-validity-period.png`
-* default for root CA - 10years, for end cert - 13 month (you can call `IssueCertificate` with less than 13 month, but not more)
+* default for root CA - 10 years, for end cert - 13 month (you can call `IssueCertificate` with less than 13 month, but not more)
 * once subordinate CA expired - it can't issue new certs anymore Public certificate should have valid dns name, but private can have any desired name.
 Self-signed certificate - certificate generated manually without CA (so no way to check if it's revoked or valid).
 You can create certificate with multiple domain names or wildcard domain name (*.example.com).
 Since public certificates proves domain identity, Amazon must verify that you own domain before issuing certificate.
 Aws use 2 types of validation:
 * dns - you modify your CNAME by adding some randomly generated token by ACM, that's how you prove that you own domain.
 If you want to automatically renew your cert you shouldn't remove CNAME token, otherwise in order to renew you would have to run dns validation again
 * email - amazon sends email to the owner of domain that it obtains from whois service For successful issuing of public certificate DNS CAA should be empty or include one of: amazon.com/amazontrust.com/awstrust.com/amazonaws.com
 Public certs are free, but private CA - 400$ per month.
 You also pay for each private cert.
 If you request private cert form PCA using ACM - no need to validate cause your account has PCA.
 ACM internally use KMS (`aws/acm` key that generated first time you request ACM):
 * acm stores all certificate private keys encrypted (acm stores only encrypted version of private key)
 * when you associate acm with service, acm sends certificate & encrypted private key to this service + create kms permission to allow for service to use it to decrypt private key